-The Mission Statement (shown above) continues to focus and direct the activities of the Task Force, and allows us to look at employee misclassification from all of the various perspectives.
-The Task Force spent its first year in working toward an understanding of the effects of Employee Misclassification on our government agencies, the economic situation and business, and the consumers of the state and is now addressing potential solutions.
-In addition, the Task Force has collected information on how the issue of Employee Misclassification is being viewed and handled in other states, and even at the national level.
-Since our last report was issued in November 2009, we have been working on developing recommendations involving ways to address the effects of misclassification and reduce the instances where workers are misclassified.
-This report includes many of the recommendations that have been proposed to date by members of the Task Force.
-We will continue to review and develop these proposals, as well as others that are brought up as we move forward, and will make recommendations and take actions as is our charge.
+The Mission Statement (shown above) has allowed us to focus and direct the activities of the Task Force, and further to look at employee misclassification from all of the various perspectives.
+The Task Force spent its first year in working toward an understanding of the effects of Employee Misclassification on our government agencies, the economic situation and businesses and finally the consumers of the state.
+In addition, the Task Force collected information on how the issues of Employee Misclassification are being viewed and handled in other states, and even at the national level.
+In the time since our last report was issued in June 2010, we have developed a group of recommendations involving ways to address the effects of misclassification and reduce the instances where workers are misclassified.
+Several of these recommendations have already been acted on, perhaps most importantly so far a web-site that allows anyone to report suspected misclassification in a secure environment (www.nh.gov/nhworkers), and the issuance of an Executive Order by Governor Lynch to name a Joint Agency Task Force to provide on-going enforcement of existing laws & regulations and to continue to look for additional ways to address the issues of misclassification.
+Finally, the Task Force is forwarding, as part of this report, three recommendations to the Governor and Legislature.
+These include two recommendations for legislation to allow the Department of Labor to issue Stop Work Orders to businesses who are out of compliance with DOL Workers' Compensation laws & regulations as well as to continue the Fraud Fund for DOL compliance issues.
+The third recommendation is relative to continued support of the misclassification website mentioned earlier.